colygon/glean-devrel/docs/glean-academy.md

-# Warp Academy - Enterprise Training & Certification
+# Glean Academy - Enterprise Training & Certification

 ## Overview

-Warp Academy is our comprehensive enterprise training program designed to help organizations maximize productivity and accelerate adoption of Warp across their engineering teams.
-From structured learning paths to custom training and professional certifications, we provide everything enterprises need to successfully deploy Warp at scale.
+Glean Academy is our comprehensive enterprise training program designed to help organizations maximize productivity and accelerate adoption of Glean across their engineering teams.
+From structured learning paths to custom training and professional certifications, we provide everything enterprises need to successfully deploy Glean at scale.

 ## Training Programs

 ### 1. Live Webinars

-Monthly live interactive sessions with Warp experts and Q&A.
+Monthly live interactive sessions with Glean experts and Q&A.

 **Schedule**: First Wednesday of every month, 2:00 PM PT
 **Duration**: 90 minutes (60 min presentation + 30 min Q&A)